Asthma Awareness in Children by Dr. Patricia Avila, Pediatrician

 What is Asthma?

-- It is more common in children where there is a parent or sibling or close relative with Asthma, Allergies, and/or Eczema.
+- It is more common in children with a parent or sibling or close relative with Asthma, Allergies, and/or Eczema.
 Children with Asthma often develop Allergies or Eczema as well.
 These are sometimes present before they develop Asthma.

 - There is no cure for Asthma.
 There are medications and things you as a parent/caregiver can do to help control it.
 Know what the signs/symptoms of Asthma are, how to avoid triggers, and follow your doctor’s treatment plan.
 This is especially important to prevent and decrease the damage to your child’s lungs.
 It will also help avoid your child needing emergency medical treatment.